Genghis Khan killed so many people it was good for the environment

 And sometimes their heads.

-Genghis Khan Temujin conquered his way into largest empire on earth between 1162 and 1227.
-His Mongol Army swept south through China then west through modern day Afghanistan, Iran, and onward to the shores of the Caspian Sea – 22 percent of the Earth’s surface.
+Genghis Khan Temujin conquered his way into the largest empire on earth between 1162 and 1227.
+His Mongol Army swept south through China, over and around the Great Wall.

 In that campaign, the Great Khan killed some 40 million people.
-The lands those people were cultivating for farmland before the Mongols made it their gravesite started to grow trees and other vegetation instead.
-The returning forests pulled 700 million tons of human-generated carbon out of the atmosphere, according to a Carnegie Institute study.
-That’s like getting rid of every gasoline-fueled car on the road today.
+The lands that those people were cultivating for farmland before the Mongols made it their gravesites soon started to grow trees and other vegetation instead.
+The returning forests pulled an astonishing 700 million tons of human-generated carbon out of the atmosphere, according to a Carnegie Institute study.

 And the drivers of those cars.
 And probably their families.
 (Picturehouse)

 That same study found that deforestation is one of the major contributors to climate change.
 Since the Khan killed all the people chopping down trees for farmland in Central and East Asia, the Earth had a chance to heal.
-He’s like an ancient Lorax sent by Mother Earth — but with real consequences.

 I am the flail of god.
 Had you not created great sins, god would not have sent a punishment like me upon you.”